It took five songs for Bob Dylan to play a “hit.” Ironically, it was at this the point that the exodus began.

 Wilco’s set at the Americanarma show offered a striking contrast to Dylan’s subsequent performance, despite one key similarity: a lack of classic hits.
 With no new album to promote, Wilco’s setlists have been incredibly varied during this tour, sometimes repeating only one or two songs between shows.
 Yet I’d never even think of building a Wilco set like the one in Chicago: nothing from Summerteeth, nothing from Wilco (The Album), and only one song from Yankee Hotel Foxtrot (a deep cut, no less, though the fan in me was thrilled to finally hear “Poor Places”).
 Only two songs could be considered Wilco classic “hits” (“Misunderstood,” “California Stars”) and when you throw in two cover collaborations (“Ghost,” with Richard Thompson and “Cinnamon Girl” with My Morning Jacket) you have a setlist that easily could have disappointed.

 It didn’t (though it was hardly a blockbuster show).
 And that’s because Wilco are great musicians and showmen.
 In particular, the band’s decision to increasingly feature Nels Cline’s miraculous guitar is incredibly astute, turning rather dull songs like “Impossible Germany” into tour-de-force moments.
-Throw in the overall talent of the other musicians on-stage and throw in Jeff Tweedy’s wry charisma and even when Wilco aren’t playing what you’d prefer, there’s no question that they’re playing the hell out of it.
+Throw in the overall talent of the other musicians on-stage and Jeff Tweedy’s wry charisma and even when Wilco aren’t playing what you’d prefer, there’s no question that they’re playing the hell out of it.
 You leave impressed and entertained.

 Bob Dylan has a great band, as you’d expect.
 But he contributes so little to its success.
 His voice, entirely worn out and ragged, somewhat works for the newer material written with it in mind, but it’s a disaster when trying to tackle the classics.
 None of the new arrangements compare to the originals, even when (like “Tangled Up in Blue”) they’re interesting on their own terms.
 And while it’s admirable that there’s nothing nostalgic about the show, there’s no question that what’s on stage isn’t nearly as exciting as the nostalgia experience Dylan’s rejecting.